Rislo5/Rislo5/README.md

 --> 🔭 Try to work on my project.

 🤔 I’m looking for help with the development.

-💬 Ask me about anything related to my project or learning journey.
+💬 Ask me about anything related to my project

 📫 How to reach me: pisanolorisjob@gmail.com
 📫 Linkedin: https: //www.linkedin.com/in/lorispisano5/.
 ⚡ Fun fact: I love music, art and writing poetry, I love being in contact with nature

 Feel free to connect with me and explore my repositories.
 I'm always open to feedback and collaboration!